-We analyzed different user behavior models applied in related work and identified the following most useful characteristics for modeling user behavior in DHTs:
+The following most useful characteristics for modeling user behavior in DHTs:

 - Peer arrival rate: this one is important from two points of view: the initial creation of the network and the avoidance of event synchronization across peers.
-The latter might happen because of periodic maintenance operations running in the background. - Join and leave events: Performance of a DHT depends on the quality of the routing tables.
+The latter might happen because of periodic maintenance operations running in the background (see Section 20.3.1). - Join and leave events: Performance of a DHT depends on the quality of the routing tables.
 Stale contacts in the table might cause expensive lookup timeouts and even the lookup success rate can degrade. - Lookup/store activity: Bulk requests can overload peers responsible for popular content.
-Furthermore, Kademlia tries to minimize the maintenance overhead, but if there are no user requests over certain time intervals, maintenance overhead will increase. - Resources distribution, replication and popularity: Different popularity of content will distribute the load in the system unevenly.
+Furthermore, Kademlia tries to minimize the maintenance overhead by refreshing routing tables during regular lookup operations.
+If there are no user requests over certain time intervals, active probing is done that increases maintenance overhead. - Resources distribution, replication and popularity: Different popularity of content will distribute the load in the system unevenly.
 Also, resources with a low replication factor might become unavailable under churn and result in failed lookups.